justinmeiners/justinmeiners.github.io/think-in-math/README.md

 Why are programming languages burdensome thinking tools?
 One reason is that writing code is inseparably connected with implementation concerns.
-A computer is a physical device that must manage all kinds of tasks and is bound by physical and logical constraints.
+A computer is a device that must manage all kinds of tasks and while being bound by physical and economic constraints.
 Think about all the considerations for writing a simple function:

 - What inputs should I provide?